Oregon

 Oregon has been home to many indigenous nations for thousands of years.
 The first European traders, explorers, and settlers began exploring what is now Oregon's Pacific coast in the early to mid-16th century.
 As early as 1564, the Spanish began sending vessels northeast from the Philippines, riding the Kuroshio Current in a sweeping circular route across the northern part of the Pacific.
 In 1592, Juan de Fuca undertook detailed mapping and studies of ocean currents in the Pacific Northwest, including the Oregon coast as well as the strait now bearing his name.
-The Lewis and Clark Expedition traversed Oregon in the early 1800s, and the first permanent European settlements in Oregon were established by fur trappers and traders.
-In 1843, an autonomous government was formed in the Oregon Country, and the Oregon Territory was created in 1848.
-Oregon became the 33rd state of the U.S. on February 14, 1859.
+The Lewis and Clark Expedition traversed Oregon in the early 19th century, and the first permanent European settlements in Oregon were established soon afterward by trappers and fur traders.
+The United States received joint occupation rights to the region from the United Kingdom through the Treaty of 1818.
+The Oregon Treaty of 1846 formally brought Oregon under American sovereignty, and the Oregon Territory was created two years later.
+Oregon was admitted to the United States on February 14, 1859, becoming the 33rd state.

-Today, with 4.2 million people over 98000 sqmi, Oregon is the ninth largest and 27th most populous U.S. state.
-The capital, Salem, is the second-most populous city in Oregon, with 177,723 residents.
+Today, with 4.2 million people over 98000 sqmi, Oregon is the ninth-largest and 27th-most populous U.S. state.
+The capital, Salem, is the third-most populous city in Oregon, with 175,535 residents.
 Portland, with 652,503, ranks as the 26th among U.S. cities.
-The Portland metropolitan area is the 25th largest metro area in the nation, with a population of 2,512,859.
+The Portland metropolitan area, which includes neighboring counties in Washington, is the 26th largest metro area in the nation, with a population of 2,512,859.
 Oregon is also one of the most geographically diverse states in the U.S., marked by volcanoes, abundant bodies of water, dense evergreen and mixed forests, as well as high deserts and semi-arid shrublands.
-At 11249 ft, Mount Hood, a stratovolcano, is the state's highest point.
-Oregon's only national park, Crater Lake National Park, comprises the caldera surrounding Crater Lake, the deepest lake in the United States.
-The state is also home to the single largest organism in the world, Armillaria ostoyae, a fungus that runs beneath 8.9 km2 of the Malheur National Forest.
+At 11249 ft, Mount Hood is the state's highest point.
+Oregon's only national park, Crater Lake National Park, comprises the caldera surrounding Crater Lake, the deepest lake in the U.S. The state is also home to the single largest organism in the world, Armillaria ostoyae, a fungus that runs beneath 8.9 km2 of the Malheur National Forest.

 Oregon's economy has historically been powered by various forms of agriculture, fishing, logging, and hydroelectric power.
-Oregon is the top lumber producer of the contiguous United States, with the lumber industry dominating the state's economy during the 20th century.
+Oregon is the top lumber producer of the contiguous U.S., with the lumber industry dominating the state's economy during the 20th century.
 Technology is another one of Oregon's major economic forces, beginning in the 1970s with the establishment of the Silicon Forest and the expansion of Tektronix and Intel.
 Sportswear company Nike, Inc., headquartered in Beaverton, is the state's largest public corporation with an annual revenue of $46.7 billion.